omkaranustoop/Quiz-Portal-Application-with-Information-Storage-and-Report-generation/README.md

 # Quiz-Portal-Application-with-Information-Storage-and-Report-generation
 A quiz based application with negative marking, timer, scores and report generation.
-The information for each Candidate is stored in DataBase and exported into CSV using CSV Handling.
+The information for each Candidate is stored in DataBase and exported into CSV.

 ## Directory Structure :-